 Top tips for preventing exposure to silica dust in the workplace

-Because of the type of materials silica is naturally found in, construction and industrial workers are at an increased risk of coming into contact with silica dust.
-This is because when these materials are cut, sanded, or carved, they produce an extremely fine dust called respirable crystalline silica (RCS), which can cause silicosis, chronic obstructive pulmonary disease (COPD) and even lung cancer if it’s breathed deep into your lungs.
+Because of the type of materials silica is naturally found in, construction and industrial workers are at an increased risk of coming into contact with silica dust which is generated in day-to-day processes.
+When these materials are cut, sanded, carved, drilled, grinded or polished, they produce an extremely fine dust called respirable crystalline silica (RCS).
+It is so fine, you cannot see it in normal lighting.
+Heavy and prolonged exposure to silica can cause silicosis, chronic obstructive pulmonary disease (COPD) and even lung cancer if it’s breathed deeply into the lungs.

-Although silicosis is usually developed after being exposed to silica dust for many years, it’s symptoms (which include a persistent cough, shortness of breath and tiredness), may not occur until after you’ve stopped working with silica dust for a number of years.
-If left untreated, this will cause serious damage to your lungs, and increase your likelihood of also developing COPD and lung cancer.
+The symptoms of silicosis include a persistent cough, shortness of breath and tiredness and is usually developed after being exposed to silica dust for many years.
+However, silicosis may not develop for some time after exposure so a sufferer could have stopped working with silica dust for a number of years before noticing symptoms.
+If left untreated, it can cause serious damage to lungs, and increase the likelihood of also developing COPD and lung cancer.

-If it isn’t possible to use materials with low levels of RCS, you and your workers must take the necessary precautions to prevent their exposure to silica dust as much as possible.
-Here are some of our top tips for minimising the risk of silica dust in the workplace…
+No matter which material your staff are working with, the necessary precautions must be taken to prevent exposure to silica dust as much as possible.
+Here are some of phs Besafe’s top tips for minimising the risk of silica dust in the workplace.

 Provide suitable protective workwear

-If your employees are going to be working with materials with high levels of silica dust, one of the best ways to minimise exposure is by providing them with the correct personal protective equipment (PPE), such as respirators to cover the nose and mouth.
-Whether you provide disposable filtering respirators (which provide a minimal level of protection) or half or full-face respirators will depend on the type of environment your staff are working in.
-However, it’s vital to ensure disposable respirators are changed regularly, and that half and full-face respirators are cleaned after use, as well as being tight-fitting (this requires you to be clean shaven).
+If employees are going to be working with materials containing silica dust, one of the best ways to minimise exposure is by providing them with the correct personal protective equipment (PPE), such as respirators to cover the nose and mouth.
+Whether you provide disposable filtering respirators (which provide a minimal level of protection) or half or full-face respirators will depend on the type of environment staff are working in.
+However, it’s vital to ensure disposable respirators are changed regularly, and that half and full-face respirators are cleaned after use, as well as being tight-fitting (this requires wearers to be clean shaven).

-When working in the types of environments where materials containing silica dust are found (such as mines, quarries, railways, and general construction sites), your workers also need to wear the suitable high visibility or flame resistant workwear.
+When working in the types of environments where materials containing silica dust are found (such as mines, quarries, railways, and general construction sites), workers also need to wear suitable high-visibility or flame-resistant workwear.
 As with respirators, the type of protective workwear you’ll need to provide will depend on the environment they’re working in.

 Correctly clean equipment and protective workwear

-One of the biggest concerns of working in environments with high levels of silica dust is contamination, and this can occur when laundering protective workwear.
-If workwear worn in these environments is washed with other garments, these could be contaminated by the silica dust, which can be so fine that it’s impossible to determine if it’s been completely removed from the workwear during the laundering process.
+When working in environments with high levels of silica dust, you must also be aware of the risk of contamination, and this can occur when laundering protective workwear.
+If workwear worn in these environments is washed with other garments, these could be contaminated by silica dust, which can be so fine that it’s impossible to determine if it’s been completely removed from the workwear during the laundering process.
 Therefore, it’s essential that these garments are washed separately.

 In addition to this, any equipment used when working with silica dust must be cleaned after each use, as well as stored in a clean, dust-free place when not in use.